 Level 4 Level 5 Level 6 Honours Degree B1 Work independently taking responsibility for autonomous learning and identify needs for personal, professional and academic development.
-Apply the independence of thought required to describe, interpret and summarise key theoretical aspects.
-Evaluate the principles and outcomes of care from the perspectives of both patient and practitioner within the clinical environment of Complementary therapies.
+Apply the independence of thought required to describe, interpret and summarise key theoretical aspects in patient care.
+Demonstrate the knowledge, attitudes, behaviour and skills necessary to achieve optimal treatment outcomes for a diverse range of patient populations.
 B2 Demonstrate the ability to draw upon the personal and lived experience of health and illness through the skills of reflective practice.
-Implement clinical decision-making and problem solving skills necessary to diagnose, assess and formulate an effective treatment plan within the clinical environment of Complementary therapies.
-Articulate reasoned arguments and challenge traditionally held assumptions relating to health and wellbeing. В3 Formulate questions, initiate, and carry out health related projects.
-Evaluate the outcomes of research to facilitate an evidence based approach to practice within the clinical environment of Complementary therapies.
+Implement clinical decision-making and problem solving skills necessary to diagnose, assess and formulate an effective treatment plan within the clinical environment.
+Articulate reasoned arguments and challenge traditionally held assumptions relating to health and wellbeing. В3 Promote the value of research and scholarship within the field of Rehabilitation.
+Evaluate the outcomes of research to facilitate an evidence based approach to practice within the clinical environment.
 Utilise a range of research strategies for improving personal and professional standards in the practice of Complementary therapies.